AminAdel/pamador/README.md

 # pamador (in development)
 Easy, Simple and Configurable "PHP-Framework"

-## one php-framework for managing multiple websites
+## managing and hosting multiple websites in one place is now possible!